OP9 cell

 OP9 cells are a cell line derived from mouse bone marrow stromal cells (mesenchyme).
 These cells are now characterized as stem cells.

-When co-culture with embryonic stem cells (ESC), OP9 cells can induce ESC to differentiate into blood cells.
+When co-cultured with embryonic stem cells (ESC), OP9 cells can induce ESC to differentiate into blood cells by serving as a feeder layer.
+They have the potential to be used in cell therapy, regenerative medicine and as immunomodulators.